‘The full truth about Aberfan’

 ‘Intelligent and moving’

-Aberfan - Government & Disaster is widely recognised as the definitive study of the disaster and, following meticulous research of previously unavailable public records - kept confidential by the UK Government’s 30-year rule - the authors explain how and why the disaster happened and why nobody was held responsible.
+Aberfan - Government & Disaster is widely recognised as the definitive study of the disaster.
+Following meticulous research of public records - kept confidential by the UK Government’s 30-year rule - the authors, in this revised second edition, explain how and why the disaster happened and why nobody was held responsible.

-Iain McLean and Martin Johnes reveal how the National Coal Board, civil servants, and ministers in the Labour Government of Harold Wilson including the Secretary of State for Wales, George Thomas, who should have protected the public interest, and specifically the interests of the people of Aberfan, failed to do so.
+Iain McLean and Martin Johnes reveal how the National Coal Board, civil servants, and government ministers, who should have protected the public interest, and specifically the interests of the people of Aberfan, failed to do so.
 The authors also consider what has been learned or ignored from Aberfan such as the understanding of psychological trauma and the law concerning ‘corporate manslaughter’.